 In the case where $t=1$, this can be seen directly.
-Consider the moduli space~$\psi_{s,1}$, which is $\psi_{s-1}$ (in the notation of the proof of Lemma~\ref{lem:OrderGens}; see also the right of Figure~\ref{fig:DegenerateWinding}).
-Our claim is that the map of $\ModFlow(\psi_s)$ to $[0,1]\times \RR$ has degree one or, equivalently, after we divide out the space $\ModFlow(\psi_s)$ by translations, the preimage of~$q$ is mapped with degree one onto the interval $[0,1]$.
-But the quotient of $\ModFlow(\psi_s)$ by translations can be parameterized by depth of the cut at $x_{-s-1}$.
-Now, in the limit as the cut goes out to the marked point along the $\alpha$-circle, the preimage of~$q$ is mapped (under projection to $[0,1]$) to $\{1\}$; if the cut goes out along the $\beta$-circle, then the preimage of~$q$ is mapped to $\{0\}$.
-Hence the evaluation map has degree one when $t=1$ as stated.
+Consider the moduli space~$\psi_{s,1}$, which, in the notation of the proof of Lemma~\ref{lem:OrderGens}, is $\psi_{s-1}$; see also the right of Figure~\ref{fig:DegenerateWinding}.
+Our claim is that the map of $\ModFlow(\psi_{s-1})$ to $[0,1]\times \RR$ has degree one or, equivalently, after we divide out the space $\ModFlow(\psi_{s-1})$ by translations, the preimage of~$q$ is mapped with degree one onto the interval $[0,1]$.
+But the quotient of $\ModFlow(\psi_{s-1})$ by translations can be parameterized by depth of the cut at $x_{-s}$.
+In the limit as the cut goes out to the marked point along the $\alpha$-circle, the preimage of~$q$ is mapped (under projection to $[0,1]$) to $\{1\}$; if the cut goes out along the $\beta$-circle, then the preimage of~$q$ is mapped to $\{0\}$.
+Hence the evaluation map has degree one when $t=1$, as stated.

-For $t>1$, the evaluation map has degree one, as follows.
-According to the analysis of flowlines, $\psi_{s,t}$ can be written as a juxtaposition of flowlines with Maslov index two.
+For $t>1$ we show that the evaluation map has degree one as follows.
+By a straightforward analysis of domains in the winding region (see Step~\ref{step:D23-pinching} in the proof of Lemma~\ref{lem:OrderGens}), $\psi_{s,t}$ can be written as a juxtaposition of flowlines with Maslov index two.
 In fact, any decomposition of $\psi_{s,t}$ consisting of non-negative and non-constant homology classes must necessarily be a decomposition into homology classes each of which has non-zero multiplicity at~$q$.
-It follows readily that the map $\ModFlow(\psi_{s,t})\longrightarrow \Sym^t(\DD)$ is proper.
-To calculate its degree, we consider the fibers of points in $\Sym^t(\DD)$ where one of the components has $\RR$ coordinate much larger than all the others.
+It follows that the map $\ModFlow(\psi_{s,t})\to \Sym^t(\DD)$ is proper.
+To calculate its degree, consider the fibers of points in $\Sym^t(\DD)$ where one of the components has $\RR$ coordinate much larger than all the others.
 Such holomorphic disks are in the image of the gluing map of a moduli space with multiplicity $1$ with another moduli space with multiplicity $t-1$.
-By induction, it follows then that the evaluation map has degree one. \end{proof}
+By induction, it follows that the evaluation map has degree one. \end{proof}